HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/update_properties_with_helm.md

         logBufferSize: ""
 ```

-**Note**: You can update, delete, or add multiple properties under the same properties file.
-Additionally, you can use multiple properties files.
+You can update, delete, or add multiple properties under the same properties file.
+You can also use multiple properties files.

-### Steps to Update Properties with HELM Values
-Refer to the following steps to update the new [HELM values](helm-upgrade-values.md).
+## Updating properties with Helm values

-#### Update the `values.yaml` File
+### Updating the `values.yaml` file

-Add the properties you want to override or delete using the `propertiesFilesOverrides` or `propertiesDisable` section, respectively.
-Refer to the properties [overrides parameters for guidance](#properties-overrides-parameters), then perform a [HELM upgrade](helm-upgrade-values.md) to apply the changes.
+1. Add the properties you want to override or delete using the [`propertiesFilesOverrides`](#overriding-default-values-in-valuesyaml) section or [`propertiesDisable`](#disabling-properties-from-a-properties-file) section, respectively.

-#### To Update the Properties File, You Will Need to Restart the Server
+2. After updating or disabling properties, perform a [Helm upgrade](helm_upgrade_values.md) to apply the changes.

+### Restarting the server

+To update the properties file, you musty restart the server with the following command:

 ```sh
 kubectl exec -it  dx-deployment-web-engine-0  -n dxns -c core -- /opt/openliberty/wlp/usr/svrcfg/bin/restart.sh
 ```

+!!!note
-**Note**: The properties file changes will not be persistent and will be lost after being removed from the `propertiesFilesOverrides` section of the `values.yaml` file.
+    The properties file changes are not persistent and will be lost after being removed from the `propertiesFilesOverrides` section of the `values.yaml` file.